ricardosergiodf/ricardosergiodf/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/ricardosergiodf](https://github.com/ricardosergiodf)

-- 📫 How to reach me **ricardosergiodf@gmail.com**
+- 📫 How to reach me: **ricardosergiodf@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/ricardo-duarte-dev/](https://www.linkedin.com/in/ricardo-duarte-dev/)
+- 📄 Know about my experiences: [https://www.linkedin.com/in/ricardo-duarte-dev/](https://www.linkedin.com/in/ricardo-duarte-dev/)

-- ⚡ Fun fact **I got 940 in the essay of the National High School Exam (ENEM) in Brazil**
+- ⚡ Fun fact: **I got 940 in the essay of the National High School Exam (ENEM) in Brazil**

 <h3 align="left">Connect with me:</h3>
 <p align="left">